 Vision is a wonderful thing!
 The first time I put on glasses in the seventh grade I never knew before that the trees with their leaves could look so lovely.
 Glasses and contacts alike can be expensive, with vision changing (and style) the bills will add up over time one may sometimes consider whether or not LASIK surgery is right for them.
 Discover the ins and outs of this eye surgery as well as what you can do at home with diet and lifestyle to improve eyesight.

 LASIK, also known as Laser in situ Keratomileusis or Laser Vision Correction has been used by Optometrists and Ophthalmologists since 1991.
-The procedure was developed by Greek doctor Ioannis Pallikaris and as of 2012 it has been used on more that 17 million individuals worldwide (Matthews, 2012).
+The procedure was developed by Greek doctor Ioannis Pallikaris and as of 2012, it has been used on more than 17 million individuals worldwide (Matthews, 2012).

 Anatomy of the Eye & its Dysfunction

 Our eyes provide us with a sense of vision.
 They allow us to experience our surroundings and through the images, we send our brain we are able to keep visual memories.
 The eyeball is a hollow, fluid-filled (humors) sphere composed of three distinct layers.
 The layers include;

 - Fibrous Layer: which is the outer protective layer of the eye consisting of the sclera (white connective tissue) and the cornea (composed of nerve endings, though it is susceptible to damage, it lacks blood vessels – making it devoid of immune system and allowing it to be easily replaced by a donor cornea).